 The Powell Family.

-Mr Charles Marten Powell, Surgeon, son.
+Mr Charles Marten Powell, son, a surgeon.

 Lady Christiana Herringham was a prominent painter.
-She opened the Powell’s Tillery Institute, Abertillery, she was presented with a Golden Key by the Architect to open the Institute.
+In 1898 Christiana opened the Powell’s Tillery Institute, Abertillery, along with her brother Mr Thomas Edmund Powell, she was presented with a golden key by the architect with which to open the institute.

-Mr Powell’s other children were
+Mr Powell’s other children were –

-Miss Eleanor Grace Powell,
+Miss Eleanor Grace Powell.

-Miss Rosamond Powell,
+Miss Rosamond Powell.

-Miss Agnes Powell,
+Miss Agnes Powell.